White Hat vs Black Hat SEO – The Ultimate Mythbuster

-SEO in 2022 is even more critical to get right.
-If you don’t, all your hard work optimising content can backfire!
+SEO in 2025 is even more important to get right.
+If you don’t, all your hard work optimising content can backfire.

-I mean, why do SEO At all?
-Shouldn’t you use Google Ads instead?
-If you are reselling something, whether a product or a service, then a comprehensive digital marketing strategy is beneficial.
-White Hat SEO in 2022 rewards good, original content, so if your content is spun and crappy, it won’t do well, no matter how many Google Ads you throw at your website.
+I mean, why do SEO at all?
+Shouldn’t you just use Google Ads instead?
+If you’re reselling something—whether a product or a service—then a proper digital marketing strategy is useful.
+White Hat SEO in 2025 rewards good, original content.
+So if your content is spun or poor quality, it won’t perform, no matter how many Google Ads you throw at your website.

 White Hat SEO refers to optimising your content for search engine algorithms the right way.
-I mean, that’s why it’s called “search engine optimisation, right” But since search engines are robots, it’s easy to understand why people might want to outwit the machines.
-This is what we mean by Black Hat.
+I mean, that’s why it’s called “search engine optimisation”, right?
+But since search engines are robots, it’s easy to see why people might want to outwit the machines.
+That’s what we mean by Black Hat.
 But before I go off on a tangent, let’s look at the definitions of both types of SEO.

-Fun fact.
-The terms black hat SEO and white hat SEO are mainly anecdotal and come from the old western movie where the goodies would typically wear lighter hats, and the baddies would wear black hats.
+Fun fact: The terms Black Hat SEO and White Hat SEO are mainly anecdotal and come from old western movies, where the good guys typically wore light hats and the bad guys wore black ones.

 What is White Hat SEO?